 With many facing a reduction in household income, personal finance education is shining light on the American population’s resilience to economic downturns.
 The sheer fact that 65 percent of people have a side hustle to generate additional income is a testament to their hard work and ingenuity.

-And while striving for high net worth, elimination of student loan debt, a good credit score and low levels of consumer debt are admirable pursuits – the holistic approach many Americans are taking towards better financial literacy is an all-around solid approach to good personal finances.
+And while striving for high net worth, elimination of student loan debt, a good credit score and low levels of consumer debt are admirable pursuits – the holistic approach many Americans are taking toward better financial literacy is an all-around solid approach to good personal finances.

 All results from this study came from a poll commissioned by LifeUpswing that was conducted online by polling company Pollfish.